Enjoy-pandugo-cloud/Termux/Cool Stuff/Automation/automation_examples/auto_update.md

 ---

+##Conclusion:

 By following this guide, you will have a reliable automated update system for your Termux environment.
-This ensures that your packages and system remain up-to-date, secure, and efficient
+This ensures that your packages and system remain up-to-date, secure, and efficient.